mjunaidca/caxai/readme.md

 # CaX: Applied GenAI Multi User Todo GPT App

+Implementation of Microservices GenUI Architecture.
+The Current Microservices are:

+- auth-server: Auth Server to manage Authentication & Authorization
+- todo-server: Simple ToDo Server to authenticate using auth-server & perform TODOs Crud.
+- nextjs-client: Conversational GenUI & TODOs Manager platform for you.

 Chat or Talk with TasksPal GPT on ChatGPT interface and review the updates live NextJS Web App :D

 A. NextJS Web Interface